Corrective Services NSW

 Before travelling to the centre for an in-person visit, please call to confirm your visit and visiting time.

-In-person visits take place on Saturday and Sunday (no Public Holidays) at
+In-person and video/tablet visits take place on Saturday and Sunday (no public holidays) at the following session times:

-No visitors will be processed after the visiting start time.
+No in-person visitors will be processed after the visiting start time.

 Legal visits